Xihan-Aaron/PhoneZone/README.md

 User can change their password.
 Validation of their current password applies and validation of the new password also applies.
 All responses will be in JSON format.(it will not re render the page)

+Backend to get the manage list has been completed

+## Main Page
+- MongoDb Algorithms for the main page are completed

 # Further Steps
 ## Front end
 ### Style the pages for login, sign up , profile and layout of Main.